Memorial set for Air National Guard pilot, 48: 'A true warrior in every sense of the word'

 Lt.
 Col. Eric Jauquet, a longtime Oklahoma Air National Guard pilot and war veteran who died unexpectedly last weekend, will be remembered Saturday in a memorial service.

-His remains were returned to Tulsa on Thursday, and fellow Guard members celebrated his life at the base before Jauquet was transported to Claremore.
+His body was returned to Tulsa on Thursday, and fellow Guard members celebrated his life at the base before the body was escorted to Claremore.

 A memorial service is set for 11 a.m.
-Saturday at First Baptist Church of Claremore.
+Saturday at the First Baptist Church of Claremore.

 “This was a shock to all of us.
 It’s going to leave a huge hole and space,” said Col. Brad Ruttman, Jauquet’s fellow pilot and commander in the Tulsa-based 138th Fighter Wing.